About the CaseOneCard

 - Your account is safe.
 CaseCash is safer than carrying cash and more secure than checks or a check card.
 What if your CaseOneCard is lost or stolen?
 No problem!
 Suspend activity on your lost or stolen CaseOneCard and you'll be covered.

-- Case also offers a Free Access Program (YES!
+- Case Western Reserve also offers a Free Access Program (YES!
 IT'S FREE! ) to all registered students to various Cultural Institutions in the Cleveland area.
-Click for more information about the Free Access Program.
+Find out more about the Free Access Program.

 For the Parents

 Parents will find that CaseCash is a convenient way to provide your student with spending money that will be used responsibly.

 - It's easy to use!
 It's simple to provide your student with money throughout the year through multiple depositing methods.
 To deposit money online with a Mastercard/Visa just visit our online portal.